andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/strong-weak-and-unowned-sorting-out-arc-and-swift.md

 ### ARC and memory management

-For many, much of &#8220;memory management&#8221; feels like a huge black box.
+For many, much of "memory management&#8221; feels like a huge black box.

 The mystical nature of memory management is exaggerated by the fact that many of the languages we're familiar with abstract it away.
 For the most part, we can simply write code and not think too hard about the number of bytes our object instances are using or how they get cleaned up when they're done being used.
 It just works.